PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

-  -transaction_hash -string: The hash value of the transaction in the pending state.
+- transaction_hash -string: The hash value of the transaction in the pending state.
-  -transaction_params: keyword statements corresponding to the parameters of transaction_hash.
-If value=1000, change the value value in the original transaction to 1000
+- transaction_params: keyword statements corresponding to the parameters of transaction_hash.
+If value=1000, change the value value in the original transaction to 1000.

   return:

-  ​ The hash value of the revised transaction
+   The hash value of the revised transaction  .

 ##### (11) platon.sign()